Risk & Compliance Intelligence with Gen AI

 The second package, published in October 2023, included sustainability indicators, business continuity requirements, trade transparency data and order book record-keeping, record-keeping requirements for CASPs, classification and templates and format of crypto-asset white papers, and public disclosure of inside information.

-ESMA will publish the third and final consultation package in Q1 2024 and will cover all remaining mandates, including qualification of crypto-assets as financial instruments, monitoring, detection, and notification of market abuse, investor protection, reverse solicitation, suitability of advice and portfolio management services to the client, policies and procedures for crypto-asset transfer services (including clients’ rights), and system resilience and security access protocols.
+The third and final consultation package, published in two documents in January 2024 and one document in March 2024, covers all remaining mandates, including qualification of crypto-assets as financial instruments, monitoring, detection, and notification of market abuse, investor protection, reverse solicitation, suitability of advice and portfolio management services to the client, policies and procedures for crypto-asset transfer services (including clients’ rights), and system resilience and security access protocols.

 Consultations related to MiCA by EBA